Nikola-Trajkovic/ezderm-project/README.md

 ## 📂 Project Structure
 - **Landing Page:** Contains the search bar, search results, and previously viewed books.
-- **Book Details Page:** Displays extended information about the selected book.
+- **Book Details Page:** Displays extended information about the selected book, and previously viewed books.

 ## 🔌 API Endpoints Used
 - Search books by title: